zmatus/flashcards/README.md

 2b.
 Longer explanation.
 With additional details.
 ```

-To add code to a card, add triple backticks with a language identifier (js, py, etc.) before the code block:
+To add code to a card, wrap the code in triple backticks ``` with a language identifier (js, py, c):

 ````
 3a.
 JavaScript while loop